 If the injury was caused by a dangerous condition on the property, like a hole or trip hazard, the property owner may be liable for any injury caused.

 Property owners generally have a duty to repair any known hazardous conditions or warn visitors about conditions that could cause an injury or accident.
-Under California’s premises liability laws, the owner or occupier is required to keep property in a reasonably safe condition.
-This includes a duty exercise reasonable care to:
+Under California’s premises liability laws, the owner or occupier is required to keep the property in a reasonably safe condition.
+This includes a duty to exercise reasonable care to:

 - Maintain the property;

 - Inspect the property